-Orchids are some of the most stunning plants you can add to your home or garden.
-But they can be intimidating to care fo.
+Orchids are some of the most stunning plants you grow, be that in your home or garden.
+But they can be intimidating to care for.
 And if you don’t know what you’re doing it’s also easy to get it wrong.

 Thankfully with a bit of knowledge you can have them thriving.
-And that’s what these easy to follow tips will do – help you master the art of caring for orchids.
+And that’s what these easy to follow tips will do – help you to care for your orchid so that it is happy and healthy.

 1. Choose the Right Orchid

 There are over 25,000 species of orchids so picking the right one is key.
 Some are easier to care for than others.
-For beginners it’s probably best to starting with the Phalaenopsis (moth orchid), which is more forgiving and readily available.
+For beginners it’s probably best to start with the Phalaenopsis (moth orchid), which is more forgiving if you get things wrong.
+It’s also one of most widely available so you shouldn’t struggle to find one to buy.

-- Phalaenopsis: Great for beginners, available in various colors and has long-lasting blooms.
-They are relatively easy to care for and can bloom for several months.
+- Phalaenopsis: Great for beginners, available in various colors and has flowers that last a decent length of time.
+They are relatively easy to care for and will bloom for several months.

 - Cattleya: Known for their large, fragrant flowers.
-They need more light than Phalaenopsis and can be a bit more challenging to care for but the rewards are worth it.
+They need more light than Phalaenopsis and can be a bit more challenging to care for but they are worth it when you see the flowers you get.

 2. Understand Your Orchid’s Natural Habitat

-Most orchids are epiphytes, which means they grow on other plants rather than in soil.
-Mimic their natural habitat to keep them happy.
-This usually involves providing good air circulation and humidity.
+Most orchids are epiphytes.
+This means they grow on other plants rather than in soil.

 3. Light Requirements

 Orchids need the right amount of light to thrive.
-Too much light can scorch the leaves while too little can prevent blooming.
+Too much light can burn the leaves while too little will stop them from blooming.

 Light Needs by Orchid Type

 If your orchid’s leaves are dark green it may not be getting enough light.
-Conversely yellowish leaves can indicate too much light.
-Adjust their location accordingly.
+But yellowish leaves can be a sign of too much light.
+So depending on how they’re looking change where they you have them accordingly.

 4. Watering Your Orchids

-- Phalaenopsis: Water once a week allowing the potting mix to dry out between waterings.
-They don’t like to sit in water so make sure the pot has good drainage.
+- Phalaenopsis: Water once a week and let the potting mix to dry out between waterings.
+Orchids hate sitting in water so make sure the pot has good drainage.

-- Cattleya: Water every 7-10 days.
+- Cattleya: Water every 7 to 10 days.
 They prefer to dry out completely before the next watering.
-During the growing season you might need to water more frequently.
+During the growing season you might need to water them more regularly.

-- Dendrobium: Water every 5-7 days during growth periods, less frequently when not actively growing.
-These orchids can store water in their pseudobulbs so they are more tolerant of drought.
+- Dendrobium: Water every 5 to 7 days during growth periods and less often when it’s not actively growing.
+These orchids can store water in their pseudobulbs so they can go longer without getting or being watered.

 When watering it’s best to use room temperature water.
-Avoid using softened water as it can contain salts that are harmful to orchids.
+And try to avoid using softened water as it can contain salts that are harmful to orchids.
 Rainwater or distilled water is ideal.
+For more tips see this guide.

 5. Humidity Levels

-Orchids thrive in higher humidity levels, typically between 50-70%.
-If you live in a dry climate you may need to increase the humidity around your orchids.
+The higher the humidity, in this case around between 50-70%, the better an orchid will do.
+So if you live in a dry climate you may need to increase the humidity around your orchids.

 - Use a humidity tray: Place a shallow tray filled with water and pebbles under your orchids.
-The evaporation will create a more humid environment.
+The water evaporating creates more humidity for them.

-- Mist your orchids: Lightly misting the leaves can help, but avoid overdoing it as this can lead to fungal problems.
+- Mist your orchids: Lightly misting the leaves can help but don’t overdo it as it can lead to fungal problems.

 - Group your plants: Placing orchids close together can naturally raise the humidity.
 They release moisture into the air which creates a microenvironment.

-- Room humidifier: If you have several orchids or other humidity-loving plants investing in a room humidifier can be very beneficial.
+- Room humidifier: If you have several orchids or other plants that need a lot of humidity getting a room humidifier can do wonders for them all.

 6. Potting Medium

-Orchids typically grow in a bark-based mix rather than regular potting soil.
-This allows for better drainage and aeration.
+Orchids usually grow in a mix that is mainly bark rather than a more regular potting soil.
+This is because the bark is better for drainage and circulating air.

 - Phalaenopsis: Use a mix of bark, sphagnum moss and perlite.
-This provides a good balance of moisture retention and drainage.
+This gives a good balance between holding on to moisture and drainage.

 - Cattleya: A medium to large bark mix works well.
 They prefer a more open mix that allows their roots to breathe.

-- Dendrobium: A mix of bark and charcoal is suitable.
-The charcoal helps to keep the mix sweet and free of fungi.
+- Dendrobium: A mix of bark and charcoal is best.
+The charcoal helps to keep the mix free from fungus.

-Avoid using regular potting soil as it retains too much moisture and can lead to root rot.
-If you need to you can also add some tree fern or coconut husk to the mix for additional aeration.
+Don’t use regular potting soil as it will hold on to too much moisture and this leads to root rot.
+If you need to you can also add some tree fern or coconut husk to the mix as it will also help with the air circulation.

 7. Repotting Orchids

-Repotting orchids should be done every 1-2 years to refresh the potting mix and provide more room for growth.
+You should repot your orchid every 1 to 2 years.
+Refreshing the potting mix gives them more chance for new growth.
 Here’s how:

 - Choose a pot that’s slightly larger than the current one.
-Clear plastic pots are great because they let you see the roots and monitor moisture levels.
+Clear plastic pots are great because they let you see the roots and mean you can keep an eye on the moisture levels.

 - Carefully remove the orchid from its pot, gently loosening the roots.
 If the roots are tightly bound you may need to cut the pot away to avoid damaging them.

 - Trim any dead or rotting roots.
-Healthy roots are firm and white with green tips, while dead roots are brown and mushy.
+Healthy roots are firm and white with green tips.
+Dead roots are brown and mushy.

 - Place the orchid in the new pot and fill it with fresh potting mix.
-Make sure the base of the plant is just above the potting mix level to avoid crown rot.
+Make sure the base of the plant is just above the potting mix level.
+If not then then the crown may rot.

-After repotting avoid watering for a week to allow any damaged roots to heal and reduce the risk of rot.
+After repotting dont water for a week.
+You need to let any damaged roots heal as it will reduce the risk of rot.

 8. Feeding Your Orchids

-Orchids need regular feeding during their growing season, usually from spring to early fall.
-Use a balanced orchid fertilizer at half strength every 2-4 weeks.
+Orchids need regular feeding as they grow.
+Their growing season is usually from spring to early fall and that’s when you should be giving them ferilizer.
+A balanced orchid fertilizer at half strength every 2 to 4 weeks will be good enough.

-- Phalaenopsis: Feed every 2 weeks during growth monthly during rest periods.
-They benefit from a balanced fertilizer with equal parts nitrogen, phosphorus and potassium.
+- Phalaenopsis: Feed every 2 weeks during the growth period just mentioned and then every month during the rest periods.
+They benefit from a balanced fertilizer that’s made up of equal parts nitrogen, phosphorus and potassium.

-- Cattleya: Fertilize every 2-3 weeks during growth.
-They respond well to a fertilizer with a higher phosphorus content to encourage blooming.
+- Cattleya: Fertilize every 2 to 3 weeks during growth.
+They respond well to a fertilizer with a higher amount of phosphorus as it encourages them to flower.

-- Dendrobium: Feed every 2 weeks during active growth, less during dormancy.
-Use a high-nitrogen fertilizer in the spring and a balanced one during the rest of the year.
+- Dendrobium: Feed every 2 weeks during active growth, less during the period when they’re dormant.
+Use a high nitrogen fertilizer in the spring and a balanced one for the rest of the year.

-Flush the potting mix with clear water once a month to remove any fertilizer salts that can build up and damage the roots.
+Flush the potting mix with clear water once a month as it will help remove any fertilizer salts that build up and damage the roots.

 9. Pruning and Deadheading

-Pruning helps keep orchids healthy and encourages new growth.
+Pruning is important as it helps keep orchids healthy and encourages new growth.
 Remove dead or dying flowers and trim any unhealthy roots or leaves.

-- Use sterilized scissors or pruners to avoid spreading disease.
+- Use sterilized scissors or pruners so you don’t spread any diseases your orchid might have.
 Sterilize your tools with rubbing alcohol or a flame.

-- Trim back flower spikes once blooming has finished to encourage new spikes.
-Cut just above a node (a small bump on the spike) to potentially stimulate a new bloom.
+- Trim back flower spikes once blooming has finished as it will encourage new spikes.
+Cut just above a node (that is a small bump on the spike) as it has the potential to stimulate a new flower.

-- Remove any yellow or blackened leaves to prevent the spread of disease.
+- Remove any yellow or blackened leaves.
+They may well be diseased and you don’t want them spreading.
 Always cut at the base of the leaf stem.

 10. Pest Control

-Orchids can fall victim to pests like mealybugs, aphids, and spider mites.
-Here are some tips for keeping them at bay:
+Orchids can fall victim to pests like mealybugs, aphids and spider mites.
+These are a few tips for keeping them at bay:

 - Inspect your orchids regularly for signs of pests.
 Look under leaves and around the roots.

-- Use insecticidal soap or neem oil to treat infestations.
-Apply as directed and ensure the plant is thoroughly covered.
+- Use insecticidal soap or neem oil to treat any infestations you find.
+Apply as the insurrections direct you to and make sure the plant is thoroughly covered.

 - Keep the environment clean and remove any fallen leaves or debris that can harbor pests.
-Regular cleaning and removing old plant material can prevent infestations.
+Regular cleaning and removing of old plant material can prevent any infestations.

 Final Thoughts